Sameer1295/Sameer1295/README.md

 About Me

-I'm a passionate software developer with expertise in Python, Django, SQL, PHP, Laravel, and AWS.
+I'm a passionate software developer with expertise in Python, PySpark, SQL and AWS.

 I have a strong foundation in building scalable web applications and cloud infrastructure.